mo

 Missouri Baptist University

 The Natural Sciences division at Missouri Baptist University offers an undergraduate major in chemistry with a concentration in forensic science.
 This concentration prepares graduates for employment in criminal investigation and forensic science laboratories or for graduate programs in forensic chemistry.
-Providing a solid experimental and theoretical background in chemistry, modern instrumentation, and analytical chemistry techniques, this program helps students in developing knowledge and skills in areas such as criminal law and procedure, criminal investigation, and evidence collection.
+Providing a solid experimental and theoretical background in chemistry, modern instrumentation, and analytical chemistry techniques, this program helps students develop knowledge and skills in criminal law and procedure, criminal investigation, and evidence collection.

 The curriculum includes courses such as introduction to criminal justice; criminal investigation; foundations of law; criminology; criminal law and procedure; evidence; criminal courts, probation, and parole; constitutional law; biochemistry; molecular modeling; and modern instrumental analysis.